AP sources: White House aware of Russian bounties in 2019

 “If this was kind of swept under the carpet as to not make it a bigger issue with Russia, and one ounce of blood was spilled when they knew this, I lost all respect for this administration and everything,” Erik Hendriks said.

-Three other service members and an Afghan contractor were wounded in the attack.
-As of April 2019, the attack was under a separate investigation, unrelated to the Russian bounties.
+Marine Major Roger Hollenbeck said at the time that the reserve unit was a part of the Georgia Deployment Program-Resolute Support Mission, a reoccurring, six-month rotation between U.S. Marines and Georgian Armed Forces.
+The unit first deployed to Afghanistan in October 2018.

-The officials who spoke to the AP also said they were looking closely at insider attacks from 2019 to determine if they were linked to Russian bounties.
+Three other service members and an Afghan contractor were also wounded in the attack.
+As of April 2019, the attack was under a separate investigation, unrelated to the Russian bounties, to determine how it unfolded.

-Associated Press writers Zeke Miller and Deb Riechmann in Washington, Deepti Hajela in New York and Vladimir Isachenkov in Moscow contributed to this report.
+The officials who spoke to the AP also said they were looking closely at insider attacks — sometimes called “green-on-blue” incidents — from 2019 to determine if they are also linked to Russian bounties.